kurron/ansible-role-transparent-huge-pages/README.md

 Role Name
 =========

-MySQL server, initially targetted to RHEL.
+Disabling of Transparent Huge Pages (THP), initially targetted to RHEL.
+Database workloads do not do well with THP enabled.

 Requirements
 ------------